Strooss/Strooss/README.md

 </div>

 ### :woman_technologist: About Me :
-I am a cool back-end Developer from Tunisia.
-- :telescope: I’m do customized discord bots and i also contribute in web applications back-end.
-- :zap: In my free time, I like watching Netflix or scrolling tiktok.
----
+I'm a back-end developer from Tunisia, specializing in customized Discord bots and web application back-end development.
+I enjoy finding efficient solutions to complex problems using JavaScript and TypeScript.
+In my free time, I stay updated with industry trends and enjoy learning new technologies.
+Feel free to reach out for collaboration or inquiries.

 ### ✉️ Contact Me :

 - [Discord](https://discord.com/users/631743913740468235) / synsetz
----

 ### :hammer_and_wrench: Languages and Tools :
 <div>